 - Exploration: By conducting geophysical and geochemical surveys over these formations, we will be searching for high-level expressions of ‘blind’ silver-lead-zinc deposits that may occur hundreds of meters below surface.
 The target is a deposit comparable to the La Prieta polymetallic deposit that was mined for decades by Asarco and then IMMSA.

 Jeremy D. Vincent, B.Sc.
-(Hons), P.Geo., an employee of the company, has approved the foregoing disclosure on the Parral Mining District.
+(Hons), P.Geo., a Qualified Person as defined in NI 43-101, has approved the foregoing disclosure on the Parral Mining District.

 This page contains forward-looking statements.
 Please see the following link: Legal.